nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 ## We rest on the cat.
 We love the cat.
 The way of the cat is fat.

 # IX - You are too beautiful, don't even think about it.

+# X - Time Travel
+## There once was a cat, that travelled back, into time.
+Who met a cat, that travelled back forward into time.
+Who, I, met, a long, time, ago.